cgarchbold/cs505-final/README.md

 # Important Files:
 **cs505-final-template/src/main/java/cs505finaltemplate/**
-Launcher.java - describes the start of CEP and OrientDB Topics/TopicConnector.java - describes the data subscription and how data to transfered to CEP and/or OrientDB CEP/OutputSubscriber.java - describes how the output from CEP is saved graphDB/GraphDBEngine.java - describes functions of graph database embeddedDB/DBEngine.java - describes functions of embedded relational database httpcontrollers/API.java - describes the API calls
+-Launcher.java - describes the start of CEP and OrientDB -Topics/TopicConnector.java - describes the data subscription and how data to transfered to CEP and/or OrientDB -CEP/OutputSubscriber.java - describes how the output from CEP is saved -graphDB/GraphDBEngine.java - describes functions of graph database -embeddedDB/DBEngine.java - describes functions of embedded relational database -httpcontrollers/API.java - describes the API calls

 # Before Running Program:
 **Open ports using https://www.cs.uky.edu/docs/users/openstack.html#creating-firewall-rules-on-your-vm**